datatrail-jhu/08_data/manuscript/01_csvfiles.md

 C) CSVs are plain-text; Excel files are not.
 o) Both can be opened by basic text editors.
 o) CSVs allow for cell formatting; Excel files do not.
-o) CSVs can be read into R; Excel files canot
+o) CSVs can be read into R; Excel files cannot
 o) Excel files can be read into R; CSVs cannot